wordsforthewise/nate-g/_posts/2016-09-15-kaggle-bimbo.md

 ---
 layout: post
-title: Doing data science: Grupo Bimbo deliveries
+title: Doing data science => Grupo Bimbo deliveries
 description: Some analysis and an entry into the Kaggle Grupo Bimbo challenge.
 modified: 2016-9-15
 tags: